edu-secmachine/leaky-angular/README.md

-# A Leaky Angular  project
+# A quite Leaky Angular  project

 ## Table of Contents
 1. [Introduction](#Introduction)